Home » Blog » Music Teachers Tips » Ideas and Techniques » Teaching Elementary Music Tips to Talk Less and Teach More

 Observe, Re-evaluate, Modify

 This tip sounds so simple, but it is not.
 KEEP YOUR EYES ON YOUR STUDENTS.
 Observe what they’re doing.
-Read their subtle, and not so subtle, body language.
+Read their subtle, and not-so-subtle, body language.
 Are they starting to “check out” on you?

 Will a simple change of proximity help a child tune back in?
 Do you see a look of confusion?
 Do you need to give a simple clarification?